-I am an American Screenwriter with nearly 6 years of experience as a Marketing Coordinator for Paramount Pictures Motion Picture Marketing Administration and another year as a Story Analyst for Prelude Pictures and Kamin & Howell Entertainment.
-While attending Chapman University in Orange, California, I produced an award winning student film, which was purchased and distributed by Pyramid Films (Santa Monica, CA).
+Joe Leone is an American Screenwriter with over 125 film festival/screenplay competition selection/awards in more than 10 countries.
+His additional experience includes nearly 6 years as a Marketing Coordinator for Paramount Pictures Motion Picture Marketing Administration and as a Story Analyst for Prelude Pictures and Kamin & Howell Entertainment.
+While attending Chapman University in Orange, California, he produced an award winning student film, which was purchased and distributed by Pyramid Films (Santa Monica, CA).

 Siren By The Sea (Jury Scorecard) - 04/15/20 - This was extremely well written and I would love to see it as a short.
 Considering that I am both former Military and a call-center employee, I am able to completely relate to this entire story line...even the frustration of Steve.
 I was actually able to interpose my work place, employees and Management into every facet of this story.
 Very well done!